|Transactions||None, ReceiveOnly (Message visibility timeout)|

 - Fully managed turn-key messaging infrastructure.
-SQS queues requires very little effort to set up, maintain and manage over time.
+SQS queues requires little effort to set up, maintain, and manage over time.

 - Integrates seamlessly with other services provided by AWS, such as IAM, CloudWatch, and Lambda.
 For organizations already committed to AWS, SQS is a natural choice.